-ARTICLE 3 ARTICLE 3 MEMBERSHIP: No one shall be acceptable to Membership who does not promise to obey its laws and take an active part in the Club, except those requesting an in-active membership.
-Membership is confirmed after one meeting attended by the new member and upon payment of dues and receipt of a copy of the by-laws.
-ARTICLE 4 DUES: The annual club year shall be 1 June through 31 May.
-The annual all membership dues shall be \$5.00 more than the amount paid to the part in the club, except those requesting an in-active membership.
-Membership is confirmed after one meeting attended by the new member and upon payment of dues and receipt of a copy of the by-laws.
-ARTICLE 2 OBJECT: The object of this organization shall be for the personal enjoyment and cultural advancement in Floral Arrangement, Home Gardening, and Protection and Conservation of Natural Resources.
-ARTICLE 3 MEMBERSHIP: No one shall be acceptable to Membership who does not promise to obey its laws and take an active part in the Club, except those requesting an in-active membership.
-Membership is confirmed after one meeting attended by the new member and upon payment of dues and receipt of a copy of the by-laws.
-ARTICLE 4 DUES: The annual club year shall be 1 June through 31 May.
-The annual all membership dues shall be \$5.00 more than the amount paid to enjoyment and cultural advancement in Floral Arrangement, Home Gardening, and Protection and Conservation of Natural Resources.
-ARTICLE 3 MEMBERSHIP: No one shall be acceptable to Membership who does not promise to obey its laws and take an active part in the Club, except those requesting an in-active membership.
-Membership is confirmed after one meeting attended by the new member and upon payment of dues and receipt of a copy of the by-laws.
-ARTICLE 4 DUES: The annual club year shall be 1 June through 31 May.
-The annual all membership dues shall be \$5.00 more than the amount paid to not promise to obey its laws and take an active part in the Club, except those requesting an in-active membership.
-Membership is confirmed after one meeting attended by the new member and upon payment of dues and receipt of a copy of the by-laws.
-ARTICLE 4 DUES: The annual club year shall be 1 June through 31 May.
-The annual all membership dues shall be \$5.00 more than the amount paid to ARTICLE 4 DUES: The annual club year shall be 1 June through 31 May.
-The annual all membership dues shall be \$5.00 more than the amount paid to FFGC.
-Dues for members joining between January 1 and May 31 will be prorated.
-Annual dues are payable January prior to the 1 June club year A member will be dropped from the role when dues are not paid by the time the Treasurer sends Club dues to State in May.
-ACTIVE members are those who attend meetings and contribute to the activities of the club.
-IN-ACTIVE members are those who are unable to attend meetings and/or are unable to contribute to the activities of the club.
-ARTICLE 5 MEETINGS: Regular meetings of the Club shall be held on the SECOND FRIDAY of each month, except for the months of June, July and August.
-Meeting date may be changed by a two-thirds vote of the members.
-All regular meetings of the Club will be held at the Community Hall, Floral City, unless otherwise stated in the Program Yearbook.
+FCGC BOI [Book of Information] By-Laws Part 1 tion A The name of this organization shall be: "Floral City Garden ARTICLE 1 The object of this organization shall be for the personal and cultural advancement in Floral Arrangement, Home and Protection and Conservation of Natural Resources.
+ARTICLE 2 RSHIP: No one shall be acceptable to Membership who does ise to obey its laws and take an active part in the Club, except uesting an in-active membership.
+Membership is confirmed meeting attended by the new member and upon payment of dues of a copy of the by-laws.
+ARTICLE 3 The annual club year shall be 1 June through 31 May.
+The membership dues shall be \$5.00 more than the amount paid to bues for members joining between January 1 and May 31 will be Annual dues are payable January prior to the 1 June club year.
+It will be dropped from the role when dues are not paid by the Treasurer sends Club dues to State in May.
+ACTIVE members who attend meetings and contribute to the activities of the club.
+WE members are those who are unable to attend meetings and/or et to contribute to the activities of the club.
+ARTICLE 4 Regular meetings of the Club shall be held on the FRIDAY of each month, except for the months of June, July ast.
+Meeting date may be changed by a two-thirds vote of the All regular meetings of the Club will be held at the aty Hall, Floral City, unless otherwise stated in the Program as.
 Guests may be invited to attend regular meetings.
-Meeting time shall be 1:00 PM unless otherwise stated in the Program Yearbook.
-ARTICLE 6 OFFICERS: Officers of this club shall be President, 1st Vice President, 2nd Vice President, Recording Secretary, Corresponding Secretary and Treasurer.
-Officers shall be elected every two (2) years and shall serve for a two (2) year Term.
-A Committee, appointed by the President at the end of the first year of the Administrative Term, shall nominate all officers.
-The new slate of Officers is to be presented at the December Meeting, and elected by two-thirds vote of active membership present at the January Meeting.
-Officers Elect shall be installed at the February Meeting or separate banquet, as determined by the board, and shall assume the full duty of their respective office at the close of the final (May) meeting of the year.
-[See duties of Officers] ARTICLE 7 QUORUM: A Quorum shall consist of a minimum of ten active members, two of whom must be elected officers.
-ARTICLE 8 AMENDMENTS: Amendments to the by-laws may be made at any regular meeting by a two-thirds vote of active members present.
-Proposed amendments are to be submitted to the Club one month prior to being voted on.
-ARTICLE 9 UNEXPIRED TERM: The President may fill the vacancy of any officer for the balance of the unexpired term.
-Rev. 4 ~ November, 2004
+Meeting be 1:00 PM unless otherwise stated in the Program Yearbook.
+ARTICLE 5 RS: Officers of this club shall be President, 1st Vice President, President, Recording Secretary, Corresponding Secretary and .
+Officers shall be elected every two (2) years and shall serve (2) year Term.
+A Committee, appointed by the President at the e first year of the Administrative Term, shall nominate all The new slate of Officers is to be presented at the December and elected by two-thirds vote of active membership present at ry Meeting.
+Officers Elect shall be installed at the February or separate banquet, as determined by the board, and shall ne full duty of their respective office at the close of the final seting of the year.
+[See duties of Officers] ARTICLE 6 M: A Quorum shall consist of a minimum of ten active two of whom must be elected officers.
+ARTICLE 7 MENTS: Amendments to the by-laws may be made at any neeting by a two-thirds vote of active members present. amendments are to be submitted to the Club one month prior to ed on.
+ARTICLE 8 RED TERM: The President may fill the vacancy of any officer lance of the unexpired term.
+ARTICLE 9 Rev. 4 ~ November, 2004